misterbisson/cb-cloud-benchmark/README.md

 # Couchbase Cloud Benchmarking

-A module to benchmark various clouds by loading and accessing a large dataset in a Couchbase cluster
+A module to benchmark various clouds by loading and accessing a large dataset in a Couchbase cluster.

 ## Using